Apollo 15 postal covers incident

-The Apollo 15 postal covers incident, a 1972 NASA scandal, involved the astronauts of Apollo 15, who carried about 400 unauthorized postal covers into space and to the Moon's surface on the Lunar Module Falcon.
+In June 1972, a scandal involving the crew of NASA's Apollo 15 became publicly known.
+The crew—David Scott, Alfred Worden, and James Irwin—had carried about 400 unauthorized postal covers (stamped and postmarked envelopes) into space and to the Moon's surface on the Lunar Module Falcon.
 Some of the envelopes were sold at high prices by West German stamp dealer Hermann Sieger, and are known as "Sieger covers".
-The crew of Apollo 15, David Scott, Alfred Worden, and James Irwin, agreed to take payments for carrying the covers; though they returned the money, they were reprimanded by NASA.
+Scott, Worden, and Irwin all agreed to take payments for carrying the covers.
+Although they returned the money, they were reprimanded by NASA.
 Amid much press coverage of the incident, the astronauts were called before a closed session of a Senate committee and never flew in space again.